jules2689/trudeau/docs/2020-04-17/q_a.md

-So are you suggesting, iguess, that china may withholdP.P.E., is that why you're notmentioning china as you continueto do!and on julie's question about the way out of this, what level of testing do we need to see across Canada in order to start reopening the economy?
+So are you suggesting, iguess, that china may withholdP.P.E., is that why you're notmentioning china as you continueto do! and on julie's question about the way out of this, what levelof testing do we need to seeacross Canada in order to startreopening the economy?